Why Tailwind CSS Makes Every AI Site Look Identical in 2026

 Shape:

-When these combine in a single codebase, the result is unmistakable.
+When these stack in one codebase the result is unmistakable.
 The site doesn't look bad.
 It looks assembled.
+That bg-blue-600 reflex is so reliable it has its own diagnosis: Tailwind blue, the new Comic Sans.

 The Tailwind shades problem

-Tailwind ships with 10 shades per color (50-950).
-AI tools use approximately 3 of them:
+Tailwind ships 10 shades per color, 50 through 950.
+AI tools use about three of them:

 <!-- What AI uses for blue -->